Our freshwater wave tank mimics the ocean and is used in world-leading climate modelling and fluid dynamics research.

 Located in the Michell Hydrodynamic Laboratory, our 60-metre-long freshwater wave tank – the first of its kind in the world – can be used for a wide range of research projects in fluid mechanics, wave mechanics, oceanography, and turbulence.

-It includes computer-controlled wave maker, which can be used to generate differently shaped waves – replicating everything from gentle to storm-like conditions.
-It also features the world's longest fetch of wind tunnel built over the top, which can mimic the ocean with wind speeds up to hurricane magnitude (>150 km/h).
+It includes a computer-controlled wave maker, which can generate differently shaped waves – replicating everything from gentle to storm-like conditions.
+It also features the world's longest fetch of wind tunnel built over the top, which can mimic the ocean with wind speeds up to hurricane magnitude (more than 150 kilometres per hour).

 For example, we’ve worked with the US Office of Naval Research to study scaled models of helicopter landing on Navy ships.
-Helicopter accidents during complex sea landings are a serious risk to pilots and crew who often suffer injury during the process.
-We are currently working towards a warning system for dangerous conditions that will hopefully prevent injury and even save lives.
+Helicopter accidents during complex sea landings are a serious risk to pilots and the crew, who often suffer injury during the process.
+We are currently working towards a warning system for dangerous conditions that aims to prevent injury and even save lives.

 Our facility features: